- You are a U.S. citizen.

 - You and your partner are both legally free to marry (this means you are both legally able to marry in the United States and any previous marriages have been legally terminated by divorce, death, or annulment).

 - You and your partner met each other in person at least once within the 2-year period before you file your immigration petition.

 - There may be a case where you could request a waiver of this in-person meeting requirement.

 Meet all this criteria?
 Use our Easy Apply Cloud product to complete your application.
 If you do not meet these criteria, contact us for a free consultation to go over options.

 The process for bringing your fiance or spouse to the United States involves USCIS, the U.S. Department of State (DOS), and U.S. Customs and Border Protection (CBP).

 At each stage in the process, background and security checks may be conducted on both of you.

 These checks are conducted using fingerprints, names, or other biographic or biometric information.

-- You file a Petition for Alien Fiancé or Spouse.
+- You file a Petition for Alien Fiancé.
 These forms ask USCIS to recognize the relationship.

 - USCIS reviews the form and the documents you submitted.